Monday, December 25, 2023

 You might offer a discount on your brand to woo customers away from a competing brand.
 You’d be in good company, since this is an extremely common tactic.
 Researchers at Texas A&M University, University of Alabama, Bentley University, and Clemson University say that price promotions constitute as much as 55% of a firm’s marketing budget.

 The researchers then document a danger: A consumer’s rejection of the promotion builds subsequent loyalty to and spending on the competing brand.
-In a laboratory setting, Coke drinkers offered a discount of almost 50% on a Pepsi showed a greater growth in loyalty to Coke than did participants not presented the Pepsi offer.
+In a laboratory setting, Coke drinkers offered a discount of almost 50% on a Pepsi showed a greater growth in loyalty to Coke after rejecting the Pepsi offer than did participants not presented the Pepsi offer.
 In a field study, participants choosing an undiscounted Starbucks coffee drink over a Dunkin’ discounted by $1.00 spent more on Starbucks products than did participants not shown the Dunkin’ promotion.

 The chance of a marketer’s promotional price discount inadvertently boosting loyalty to a competitor is worth you noting.
 The researchers point to prior studies showing that fewer than 16% of shoppers who are presented a brand’s price promotion will switch brands to get the discount.
 My advice, though, is not to forgo price discounting.
 The basis for its popularity is that it brings in new customers.